List of FoxTrot characters: Other recurring characters

-Roger's coworkers
+Roger's boss and coworkers

 J.P.
 Pembrook is Roger's boss.
 In the strip, he always appears seated at his desk, with only his hands showing (and almost always folded).
 Pembrook is a stereotypical boss, showing little care about his company or his workers and is extremely greedy.
 In one strip, he has Roger be a clown for his son's 5th birthday party, resulting in Andy's anger at her husband being used in this manner.
 In another, slightly more serious storyline, Pembrook admits to Roger that the company has been in debt and laying off multiple workers; despite all this he has Roger convince the board to increase his CEO pay by $300,000.
 Roger, conflicted over the stress at home, is henpecked by an enraged Andy that he should tell off Pembrook.

 Fred is Roger's best friend and coworker and they are often shown playing golf together.
 Fred seems to be the better golfer as seen in one strip where Fred had a score of 81 while Roger had a score of 180.
 Fred and the other workers like having Roger around since he often causes the office's computer network to crash, thereby preventing them from having to work.
-However, Fred was later dropped from the strip after a point where Pembrook announced mass layoffs, whereas in private telling Roger he is being kept on board, which suggests Fred was among the workers who lost his job.